Community Marketing: Do's and Don'ts

 However, this shouldn’t be the reason you hang out in communities.

 Generally, these are places built to connect and support like-minded people.
 They were not created solely as a marketing channel, and shouldn’t be treated that way.

-When hanging out in communities, I see a lot of people getting it wrong.
+When hanging out in forums, I see a lot of people getting community marketing wrong.
 I am probably guilty of this myself sometimes.
 Pushing out your own content, hard-selling your product, generally being spammy.
 It’s a great way to turn people off and get booted, and more importantly, it’s a waste of your time.

 As @JayYoms points out:

 The people that have built these communities have worked hard to do so.
 To really become a trusted member you need to consistently deliver value.
 Like a lot of people I see on Indie Hackers.
 They come across less spammy because they add value, point people in the right direction, synthesis findings.
 This is definitely the right thing to do and some communities will ban you for spamming

 With that in mind, we’ve put together some ways to get the most out of communities, while also getting the secondary impact of growing your audience.